destel/rill/README.md

 ## Batching
-Processing items in batches rather than individually can significantly improve performance across many scenarios, particularly when working with external services or databases.
+Processing items in batches rather than individually can significantly improve performance in many scenarios, particularly when working with external services or databases.
 Batching reduces the number of queries and API calls, increases throughput, and typically lowers costs.

 To demonstrate batching, let's improve the previous example by using the API's bulk fetching capability.
-The **Batch** function transforms a stream of individual IDs into a stream of batches, enabling the use of `GetUsers` API to fetch multiple users in a single call, instead of making individual `GetUser` calls.
+The **Batch** function transforms a stream of individual IDs into a stream of slices.
+This enables the use of `GetUsers` API to fetch multiple users in a single call, instead of making individual `GetUser` calls.